JRCSTU/co2mpas_driver/co2mpas_driver/README.md

         1. db_path: file path for vehicle database based on the Euro car segment classification
         2. input_path: file path to an excel file that contains user input parameters
-        3. inputs: user input parameters directly from console
+        3. inputs: users provide some parameters directly from console
         4. vehicle_id: Id for a specific vehicle

     * **output** :